-Ajax High School is private property.
-All visitors to the school must prearrange a meeting time with the main office.
+All visitors to the school must immediately report to the main office.
 Students are not permitted to have guests in the school or on school property unless previously arranged and approved by an administrator.
-If guest speakers are arranged, please have them report to the main office first.
+If guest speakers are arranged through Ajax High School Staff, please have them report to the main office first.
 Persons who are in the building without office permission are trespassing and, in accordance with the Trespass Act, may be subject to legal action.